Guest post by Jordyn Pistilli

 Revamp Your Online Portfolio Just in Time for the Hiring Season!

-Go through pretty much everything you have from student teaching: resources, lesson plans, pictures, etc.
+Go through everything you have from student teaching: resources, lesson plans, pictures, etc.

 Take note of the lessons that stood out to you, your co-op, and your students.
 These should be the lessons that you showcase.